-ORAL HYGIENE & RINSES: DO NOT use a manual toothbrush for 10 21 days, DO NOT use electric toothbrush (Sonicare) for 60 days, You may begin flossing above the gum line after 14 21 days, DO NOT use a Water-Pik (oral irrigator) below the gumline for 60 days, or other oral hygiene aids, in the area where surgery was performed unless instructed otherwise.
+ORAL HYGIENE & RINSES: DO NOT use a manual toothbrush for 14 21 days, DO NOT use electric toothbrush (Sonicare) for 60 days, You may begin flossing above the gum line after 14 21 days, DO NOT use a Water-Pik (oral irrigator) below the gumline for 60 days, or other oral hygiene aids, in the area where surgery was performed unless instructed otherwise.
 Brush and floss your other teeth as normal.

 - Peridex Rinse (PerioGuard) (Chlorhexidine) will be the first mouth rinse used.
 This rinse will keep the treated area clean and healthy while healing.
 Begin this process, 24 hours after treatment.
 Rinse "gently" for one minute, twice a day until you use the entire bottle.
 To discard, gently open mouth over sink.
 DO NOT SPIT.
-Please DO NOT brush, rinse, eat, or drink for 30 minutes after using Peridex. - Antibacterial Bleach Rinse: will typically be the second mouth rinse used after completing the Peridex Rinse.
-Instructions for mixing bleach will be provided to you and are also available to download on our website, www.PerioMem.com.
-You can also use this rinse in your Water-Pik (oral irrigator) 60 days post-surgery. - We will review Flossing, Brushing, and Irrigating (F.B.I.) with you at later appointments.
+Please DO NOT brush, rinse, eat, or drink for 30 minutes after using Peridex.
+This may cause temporary staining that will be removed at a professional cleaning. - Antibacterial Bleach Rinse: will typically be the second mouth rinse used after completing the Peridex Rinse.
+Instructions for mixing bleach will be provided to you and is also available to download on our website. www.PerioMem.com You can also use this rinse in your Water-Pik (oral irrigator) 60 days post treatment.